fshahy/odoo-spawner/README.rst

 ``$ helm install fshahy ./odoo-21.2.8.tgz``

 note that I used ``fshahy`` as my installation name.
-Off course you can use any other nameand have multiple instances od Odoo running inside your Kubernetes.
+Off course you can use any other name and have multiple instances of Odoo running inside your Kubernetes.